Jacqueline Swick

-Jacqueline Swick (born 31 May 2002) is an Australian representative sweep-oar rower.
-She has represented at senior World Championships and won medals at World Rowing Cups and U23 World Championships.
+Jacqueline (Jacqui) Swick (born 31 May 2002) is an Australian representative sweep-oar rower.
+She has represented at World Championships and won medals at World Rowing Cups, underage and senior World Championships.
+Jacqui rowed in the Australian Women's Eight at the 2024 Paris Olympic Games.

 Club and state rowing

 Swick is a Western Australian and attended Presbyterian Ladies' College, Perth where she took up rowing.
 Her senior club rowing has been from the Swan River Rowing Club in Perth.

+Swick first made state selection for Western Australia in youth eight selected to race at the 2020 Interstate Regatta, cancelled due to the COVID-19 pandemic.
+In 2021 she rowed in the West Australian youth eight to a victory at the Interstate Regatta.

-Price first made state selection for Western Australia in the 2022 women's senior eight which contested the Queen's Cup at the Interstate Regatta within the Australian Rowing Championships.
+Swick's senior state selection came in the 2022 women's senior eight which contested the Queen's Cup at the Interstate Regatta within the Australian Rowing Championships.
+She again raced in the West Australian Queen's Cup eight in the 2023 Interstate Regatta.
 Racing in Swan River colours she won the Australian championship title in the U23 coxless four at the 2022 Australian Rowing Championships.